Multi-View Radar Semantic Segmentation: Methods and architectures

-where $\Omega = \llbracket 1,M\rrbracket \times \llbracket 1,N\rrbracket$, and $w_k$'s are normalized positive weights.
-Weight $w_k$ is inversely proportional to the frequency of class $k$ in the training set, that is $w_k\propto \big(\sum_{\vect y}\sum_{(m,n)\in\Omega}\vect{y}[m,n,k]\big)^{-1}$.
-The fewer the bins with ground-truth class $k$, the larger $w_k$ becomes. \textbf{Soft Dice.~} Object signatures in radar representations often correspond to small regions.
+\textbf{Soft Dice.~} Object signatures in radar representations often correspond to small regions.
 This is a well known issue in medical image segmentation, where the Dice metric (detailed in Section \ref{sec:data_metrics}) is usually reformulated in a function called Dice loss, ranging between 0 and 1.
 Milletari \etal \cite{milletari_v-net_2016} have proposed the Soft Dice (SDice) loss defined as:

 where $(m,n) \in \Omega$, as in Eq.\,\ref{eq:lossWCE}.
 This formulation has proved useful for 2D and 3D medical image semantic segmentation, including for small objects.